Brazil Football: Things to Know About Soccer in Rio de Janeiro

 Read more about the Barra Brava here.

-Fluminense, Flamego and Botafago always play at Maracana (home of the 2014 FIFA World Cup) and when they play each other there’s no home and away team.
-Vasco is the only one of the big guns in Rio who plays in their own stadium (São Januário).
+Fluminense, Flamego and Botafago always play at Maracana Stadium (home of the 2014 FIFA World Cup) and when they play each other there’s no home and away team.
+Vasco, however, plays at their own stadium, São Januário.

-Rio football tickets can usually be purchased at the stadium on game day, unless it is a major game like a clasico, championship or Libertador match.
+Rio football tickets can generally be bought at the stadium on game day, except for major matches like a clásico, championship, or Libertadores game.

-Despite all the stories you hear, Brazilian football matches are relatively safe inside the stadium if you use commonsense.
+Despite the stories you may have heard, Brazilian football matches are relatively safe inside the stadium as long as you use common sense.

 Fans are divided with barbwire fences and heavy security and you can reduce your risk by sitting closer to midfield.